Bareflank/static_interface_pattern/README.md

 sys     0m0.003s
 ```

-As shown, our static abstract interface performs as good as the general solution does that doesn't adhere to S.O.L.I.D, meaning static abstraction doesn't impose a run-time performance cost, but still provides the needed abstraction to remain compliant.
+As shown, our static abstract interface performs as good as the general problem does that doesn't adhere to S.O.L.I.D, meaning static abstraction doesn't impose a run-time performance cost, but still provides the needed abstraction to remain compliant.
 It should also be noted that if you do a binary diff between the explicit instantiation version of our pattern with the general problem, you get a byte for byte exact copy.
-Meaning, even though static abstraction adds all of the additional template source code overhead, the resulting code is byte for byte identical to the source code without the abstraction once compiled... something dynamic abstraction cannot claim.
+Meaning, even though static abstraction adds all of the additional template source code overhead, the resulting code is byte for byte identical to the source code in the general problem once compiled... something dynamic abstraction cannot claim.
 This does not mean that static abstraction doesn't come at a cost as it is clearly more difficult to read and understand.
-All we claim is that it does not impose a run-time performance hit, and should outperform the general implementation with respect to build times as the reduction of include files not only decouples the code, it also helps with build times.
+All we claim is that it does not impose a run-time performance hit, and should outperform the general implementation with respect to build times as the reduction of include files not only decouples the code, it also helps with build times (less headers including more headers).

 If we use the inclusion model, we see the following: